-The course is an informal introduction to the theory used to describe and define programming languages, and to guide their implementation.
+The course is an informal introduction to the theory used to describe and define programming languages and to guide their implementation.
 Our approach is type-based, in the spirit of our textbook, Pierce's Types and Programming Languages (TAPL).
-As a prelude, the course offers a brief overview of programming techniques and programming language features found in the purely functional programming language Haskell.
+As a prelude, the course offers a brief overview of functional programming techniques and of programming language features found in the purely functional programming language Haskell.

 The course is intended for first-year graduate students, but advanced undergraduates are welcome as well.
 No specific courses are prerequisites, but programming experience and mathematical maturity are necessary.
-In particular, experience with functional programming (at the level of UNM CS357) is important.
-Facility with formal system manipulation is essential.
-The course will provide students with the background they need for CS550 (offered in the spring).
+Experience with functional programming (at the level of UNM CS357) is helpful.

+The course will provide students with the background they need for CS550 (usually offered in the spring).

-The course consists of lectures, written assignments, extensive programming assignments, two mid-term examinations, and a final examination.
+The course consists of lectures, occasional written assignments, extensive programming assignments, two mid-term examinations, and a final examination.